RePo: Language Models with Context Re-Positioning: Introduction

-To better understand whether our method aligns with the CLT-based motivation and where the performance gains of the \implname method come from, we conducted a series of detailed analyses. \textbf{First}, to evaluate how different methods handle long-range dependencies, we compared the attention distributions across methods, particularly focusing on their treatment of distant but relevant information.
+To better understand whether our method aligns with the CLT-based interpretation and where the performance gains of the \implname method come from, we conducted a series of detailed analyses. \textbf{First}, to evaluate how different methods handle long-range dependencies, we compared the attention distributions across methods, particularly focusing on their treatment of distant but relevant information.
 In the NIAH task (Section~\ref{ssec:niah}), we observed that \implname allocates more attention to the most critical ``needle'' tokens compared to the baseline methods, while directing less attention to the nearest ``query'' tokens.
-This behavior breaks the typical locality bias \cite{yang2025rope, press2021train}, dynamically adjusting based on the context. \textbf{Second}, the positions assigned by \implname exist in a denser, more non-linear space, which is critical for enhancing its generalization to longer contexts, such as extending from 4K to 16K tokens. \textbf{Finally}, an interesting finding is that \implname learns position patterns that resemble a hybrid of previous position assignment strategies, such as assigning constant positions $a \pm \epsilon$ \cite{kazemnejad2023impact} or enforcing a monotonic position sequence \cite{vaswani2017attention, yang2025rope, press2021train}, within a given context span (Section~\ref{ssec:pos_pattern}).
-In our case study (Appendix~\ref{app:case_study}), we also found that the positions assigned by \implname capture the intrinsic structure of the input context (e.g., segmentation of few-shot examples).
+This behavior breaks the typical locality bias \cite{yang2025rope, press2021train}, dynamically adjusting based on the context. \textbf{Second}, the positions assigned by \implname exist in a denser, more non-linear space, which is critical for enhancing its generalization to longer contexts, such as extending from 4K to 16K tokens.
+Finally, an interesting finding is that \implname learns positional patterns that resemble a hybrid of prior position-assignment strategies.
+These include assigning constant positions $a \pm \epsilon$, as in NoPE \cite{kazemnejad2023impact}, and enforcing a monotonic position sequence, as in RoPE \cite{su2024roformer} and other position encoding methods \cite{vaswani2017attention, press2021train}, within a given context span (Section~\ref{ssec:pos_pattern}).
+In our case study (Appendix~\ref{app:case_study}), we also found that the positions assigned by \implname capture the intrinsic structure of the input context (e.g., segmentation of few-shot examples). \paragraph{Conflict of Interest Disclosure} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.